xumj2021/myblog.dev.repo/content/post/Collect Daily Level Short Selling Data With No Costs and No Delay.md

    | FINRA/NYSE TRF            | FNYX | https://cdn.finra.org/equity/regsho/daily/FNYXshvol20220513.txt |
    | ORF                       | FORF | https://cdn.finra.org/equity/regsho/daily/FORFshvol20220513.txt |

-3. Given that FINRA updates data every trading day 2009-08-03, one only needs to iterate all the possible calendar dates thereafter and keep all existed filing-date matches.
+3. Given that FINRA updates data every trading day since 2009-08-03, one only needs to iterate all the possible calendar dates thereafter and keep all existed filing-date matches.
 Of course there are dates where there are no FINRA updates at all.
 Just ignore them and continue the iteration.